 “For this spiky hair, I recommend a hard hold pomade or gel applied to dry hair,” Flores suggests.

-These cuts are great for guys of all ages.
-It can be changed little by little for each individual boy to make it work for them perfectly.
+Such hair styles for boys are great for all ages.
+It can be changed little by little for each boy to make it work for them perfectly.

 The taper fade haircuts with long surgical lines are trendy and versatile, which makes them a great cut for guys of all ages.
-These cuts can be achieved using different types of fades—mid, temp, skin, or bald—depending on personal preference.
+Depending on personal preference, these cuts can be achieved using different types of fades—mid, temp, skin, or bald.

 Angela Siciliano, a stylist from Reading, PA, explains the perks of a taper fade.
-“It can be combined with a variety of styles like a combover, mohawk, or blowout to create any classic or modern boys’ cut.
-I chose a combover for this one as it’s easy-maintenance,” she states.
+“It can be combined with various styles like a combover, mohawk, or blowout to create any classic or modern boys’ cut.
+I chose a combover for this one as it’s easy maintenance,” she states.

 A long top fade looks best with hair that is normal to thick.
 The haircut also compliments oval, round, or square face shapes.
 “Since the style is tight on the sides and longer on top, it adds height to the overall appearance of the face, lengthening rounder faces and softening square ones,” Siciliano points out.

-If looking for trendy, versatile, and easy-to-maintain cuts, then the taper fade haircut is definitely the way to go!
+If you are looking for trendy, versatile, and easy-to-maintain cuts, the taper fade haircut is the way to go!
 Recreate the look using professional texturizing or styling clay to keep the style in place.

-A messy french crop with a cool design is any young teen’s perfect haircut.
+Any young teen’s perfect hair cut with a cool design is a messy French crop.
 Not too many teens like shorter hair on top but don’t mind a tight skin fade for the sides.
-This hairstyle is the perfect fit for you, longer length on top texturized perfectly blending into a skin fade.
-Adding a hair design puts just enough swag to this style any teen will never turn resist.
+This hairstyle is the perfect fit for you, with longer length on top texturized perfectly blending into a skin fade.
+Adding a hair design puts just enough swag into this style.
+Any teen will never turn to resist.